SkyWalker541/PT-SkyWalker541/Standard RetroArch/README_GLSL.md

 ───────────────────────────────────────────────────────────────────────────────

-  Game Boy DMG / Pocket  —  PT_SYSTEM = 1
+  Game Boy DMG / Pocket  —  System = 1
   ─────────────────────────────────────────────────────────────────

 The DMG and Pocket used a slow reflective LCD with no backlight.
 The